 It’s completely free.
 You don’t even have to register.
 According to the moqups.com blog, they will be introducing a premium version with a fee.
 It’ll include:

 - Feedback tools

 - Probably some other cool stuff

 But they’ve promised that this basic version – which fills the needs of many users – will always be free.
-Check it out at https://moqups.com/This entry was posted in User Experience, Web Development and tagged prototyping, tools, user centered design, user experience, ux, wireframing.
+Check it out at https://moqups.com/This entry was posted in Technology, User Experience, Web Development and tagged prototyping, tools, user centered design, User Experience, ux, wireframing.
 Bookmark the permalink.